Tristannn1337/Ivory/README.md

 2. A market for **buying and selling** Validator Bonds with **Ivory Bazaar** .
 3. A **tokenized fund** of Validator Bonds with **Ivory Parade**.

 Ivory Ink involves no DAO, no protocol token, the contracts are not upgradable, and is designed with the intention of being the minimum viable protocol around which Ivory Bazaar and Ivory Parade may be built.
-Unlike Ivory Ink, Ivory Bazaar and Ivory Parade will involve a DAO, a protocol token, and upgradable contracts.
-By creating this separation between Ivory Ink and the rest of the protocol, we create a secure foundational commitment to the ecosystem and place clear limitations on the power that any member or developer has over the current state of the ecosystem.
+By creating this separation between Ivory Ink and the rest of the protocol, we create a secure foundational commitment to the ecosystem and place fundamental limitations on the power that any member or developer has.

+Ivory Bazaar and Ivory Parade will involve the IVRY Token.
+This token will grant DAO membership , a protocol token, and upgradable contracts.
-IVRY Token Intentions:
+The intentions behind the IVRY Token are:
 -   **Reputation**: Operators may pay IVRY to create and update their Ivory Bazaar NFT profile.
--   **Curation**: Assign and adjust bond-term-derived quality ratings in Ivory Bazaar.
--   **Governance**: Ivory Parade Fund management.
+-   **Curation**: Adjust bond-term-derived quality ratings in Ivory Bazaar and Ivory Parade Fund Management.
 -   **Growth**: Fund development of the protocol, reward early adopters, and incentivise community participation.
+-   **Governance**: Approval power over smart contract upgrades, IVRY spending, IVRY buybacks, and fee management.
+-   **Administration**: Trigger emergency procedures in time sensitive situations to make time for governance to respond.

 It will be important early on for the IVRY DAO to curate Ivory Bazaar using strict quality ratings in order to appropriately offset the risk that an operator could sell high principal validator bonds without the intention of ever exiting with a balance remaining, a side effect of transaction fees not being directed into a validator's balance and the potential for MEV to play into a significant portion of a validator's profit.
-It may even be necessary to completely censor certain bond terms
+It may be necessary to completely censor certain bond terms from appearing in the market.

 ## 1. Ivory Ink
 Using Ivory Ink, a Node Operators create a **Validator Bond NFT** with terms they desire(principal, maturity, APR) by making their validator deposits through the Ivory Ink dApp.
 Their validator if forwarded into the activation queue and issues the NFT to the Node Operator.
 Upon validator exit and withdrawal, the validator balance is released back into Ivory Ink and portioned out between the NFT bondholder and the Node Operator.